nunegabriel/Exchange-rates/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>
-- book rockets
+- View rates of crypto Currencies
-- join selected space missions
+- View details about selected crypro currencies

 <p align="right">(<a href="#readme-top">back to top</a>)</p>